 Perhaps this is where I should clarify that if you haven’t been to Mexico, tacos are soft and made from either corn or wheat flour tortillas and tend to be on the smaller size, although you’ll come across larger tacos too.
 It’s north of the border, in the USA, in a Mexican-American fusion known as Tex-Mex food, where tacos are crunchy and folded.

-This combination of chicken tinga, char-grilled corn, pickles and cotija would actually work nicely in any of those vehicles!
-If given a choice, we prefer warm soft corn tortillas for our chicken tinga tacos, but we can only get hold of wheat flour right now.
+This combination of chicken tinga, char-grilled corn, pickles, and cotija would actually work nicely in any of those vehicles!
+If given a choice, we prefer warm soft corn tortillas for our chicken tinga tacos, but we can only get hold of wheat flour tortillas right now.
 Just a few tips to making our Mexican chicken tinga taco recipe.

 Tips to Making this Mexican Chicken Tinga Taco Recipe

 Some tips to making this Mexican chicken tinga taco recipe with grilled corn, pickled shallots and purple cabbage.
 Firstly, do start with making your quick pickles of purple shallots and/or purple cabbage (or red cabbage), as the longer you leave them the better.

 These quick pickles don’t take long to prepare.
 The amount of ingredients we’ve specified will make you enough pickles for this meal with some leftovers for your leftover chicken tingas – which is fantastic with arroz rojo or red rice! – but you could double the amount, as they go so well with so many things.